 Dr. Sameer D. Saini – Associate Director

 Dr. Saini’s research focuses on appropriate use of resource-limited medical procedures, such as colonoscopy and upper endoscopy, development of “next generation” performance measures, and development and testing of multi-level interventions to reduce the use of low-value care.
 His research has been continuously federally funded since 2010.
-His funding as Principal Investigator has included a VA HSR&D Career Development Award (a 5-year K-level award that provides salary support for career development), a VA QUERI Rapid Response Proposal (an independent, operationally-focused implementation award), and multiple a VA HSR&D Merit Awards (which are 4-year R-level investigator-initiated research awards).
-Dr. Saini’s mentees include Dr. Akbar Waljee (an independently-funded investigator who serves as Training Program Core Faculty) and several early career faculty who have submitted K-level awards.
+His funding as Principal Investigator has included a VA HSR&D Career Development Award (a 5-year K-level award that provides salary support for career development), a VA QUERI Rapid Response Proposal (an independent, operationally-focused implementation award), and multiple VA HSR&D Merit Awards (which are 4-year R-level investigator-initiated research awards).
+Dr. Saini’s mentees include Dr. Akbar Waljee (an independently-funded investigator who serves as Training Program Core Faculty) and several early career faculty who have successfully competed for NIH K-level awards.
 Dr. Saini currently serves on the American College of Physicians (ACP) Performance Measures Committee and is former Lead of the Colorectal Cancer Screening Workgroup for the AGA Quality Measures Committee.
 He also serves as Associate Editor of the American Journal of Gastroenterology and is a member of the American College of Gastroenterology (ACG) Research Committee, a study section for ACG research grants and career development awards.